andy9775/dataloader/README.md

 10 keys.
 Then it should be known that if there are more keys, that there will be 10 more keys resulting in the batch function being called twice, each time with 10 keys.

+### Once

+The once strategy initially calls the batch function under one of two
+conditions:

+1. If `InBackground` option is false, it executes the batch function then Thunk is invoked
+2. If `InBackground` option is true, it executes the batch function in a background go routine.
+Calls to the Thunk function will block until the go routine completes.

+The once strategy is useful when wanting to execute a batch function a single time either directly, and keeping a consistent application api aligning with the other functions.
+Or when wanting to call the batch function in the background while performing some other time consuming operation and not wanting to handle the actual go routine.

 ## TODO